-Which joints can be affected?
+Which joints can be affected by septic arthritis?

 The knee is the site of infection in more than half of cases.
 The hip is affected in about 1 in 5 cases.
 The rest are usually the shoulder, wrist, elbow and ankle.
 Other joints are rarely affected.
 In most cases, just one joint is affected.
 However, in about 1 in 5 cases the germs (bacteria) from one joint spread in the blood to another and two or more joints may be affected at the same time.